OpenGammaProject/Mini-SiD/README.md

 # Mini SiPM Driver (SiD) Board

-### Docs will be completed in the next couple of weeks!

 __This project is on [Hackaday.io](https://hackaday.io/project/188090-mini-sipm-driver-board), where I also post project logs, progress updates and other announcements.__

 Minimalistic board that allows you to quickly and easily utilize a silicon photomultiplier (SiPM) within your other projects.
 Supports a range of input voltages, has a digital (TTL) pulse output for the registered counts and a direct output for the amplified pulses to include some kind of peak detection for gamma spectroscopy.
 Somewhat based on the original [Open Gamma Detector](https://github.com/Open-Gamma-Project/Open-Gamma-Detector).